wavefrontHQ/docs/pages/doc/kubernetes_troubleshoot.md

 ![screenshot of Kubernetes metrics](images/kubernetes_monitoring.png)

-## Troubleshooting Using the Data Collection Flow
+## Troubleshoot by Using the Data Collection Flow

 In Kubernetes, a Node can be considered a virtual machine, and can have several applications and services running on it.
 These applications and services are referred to as Pods.
 The Wavefront Collector deploys itself on each Node to collect metrics from the Pods.